 Does getting a COVID-19 protein subunit vaccine during pregnancy protect the baby from the virus after delivery?

 It is not known if getting a Novavax COVID-19 protein subunit vaccine during pregnancy would protect the baby from COVID-19 after delivery.
-Studies looking at another type of COVID-19 vaccine (mRNA) show that the antibodies a person makes after getting the vaccine in pregnancy can pass to the developing baby.
-Research is needed to know if this is also true for protein subunit vaccines.
+Studies looking at another type of COVID-19 vaccine (mRNA) show that the antibodies a person makes after getting the vaccine in pregnancy can pass to the developing fetus.
+Research is needed to know if this is also true for COVID-19 protein subunit vaccines.

 Breastfeeding and COVID-19 protein subunit vaccines: